 To remove sticky bit permissions on the temporary folder

-If you experience an issue where the installer fails to create a ARSystemInstalledConfiguration.xml file in the /tmp folder, you can try to install BMC Digital Workplace Catalog again after you remove the sticky bit permissions from the /tmp directory.
+If the installer fails to create a ARSystemInstalledConfiguration.xml file in the /tmp folder, you can try to install BMC Digital Workplace Catalog again after you remove the sticky bit permissions from the /tmp directory.

-Removing the sticky bit permissions from a folder is a security risk.
-So if you need to remove sticky bit permissions, then reset the sticky bit permissions on the /tmp folder after you have successfully installed and configured the application.
+Removing the sticky bit permissions from a folder presents a security risk.
+If you need to remove sticky bit permissions, then reset the sticky bit permissions on the /tmp folder as soon as you have successfully installed and configured the application.

 Configuring the server to improve performance